MichaelCade/90DaysOfDevOps/Days/day65.md

 ### Ansible host configuration

-Now that we have our environment ready, we can check ansible and for this we will use our Ubuntu desktop (You could use this but you can equally use any Linux based machine on your network accessible to the network below) as our control, let’s also add the new nodes to our group in the ansible hosts file, you can think of this file as an inventory, an alternative to this could be another inventory file that is called on as part of your ansible command with `-i filename` this could be useful vs using the host file as you can have different files for different environments, maybe production, test and staging.
+Now that we have our environment ready, we can check ansible and for this, we will use our Ubuntu desktop (You could use this but you can equally use any Linux-based machine on your network access to the network below) as our control, let’s also add the new nodes to our group in the ansible hosts file, you can think of this file as an inventory, an alternative to this could be another inventory file that is called on as part of your ansible command with `-i filename` this could be useful vs using the host file as you can have different files for different environments, maybe production, test and staging.
 Because we are using the default hosts file we do not need to specify as this would be the default used.

 I have added the following to the default hosts file.